-Although I grew up in France, I've always known about Biba.
+Although I grew up in France, Biba was never far from my imagination.

 There was a fantastic exhibition in Brighton a few years ago, also curated by Martin Pel called Biba and Beyond.
 I saw it with my mother who was very moved by the whole thing.
 Again, proof that Biba was far more than just clothes.
 It was a significant cultural phenomenon.